UtrechtUniversity/workshop-worcs/_book/01-installation-and-troubleshooting.md

 That's it!
 Everything should be installed and connected now.

-## Test!
+## Test

-If you've set up your SSH keys alright, we can try going ahead and seeing whether you can *push* and *pull* from GitHub successfully.
-If you're going the HTTPS route due to issues, no worries!
-Just make sure your switch out the SSH clone URL for the HTTPS clone URL.
+To check if the installation and setup was successful, we can try going ahead and seeing whether you can *push* and *pull* from GitHub without issue.

-This is something we'll do during the workshop as well, but trying it out beforehand reduces chances of errors while the course is ongoing.
+This is something we'll do during the workshop as well, but trying it out beforehand allows us to troubleshoot errors .

 The sequence of steps is as follows: